ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### File storage IOPS profiles
 {: #fs-profiles-intro}

-You have two options for creating a file share, either using an IOPS tier profile or using a custom IOPS profile.
+You have two options for creating file shares, by using an IOPS tier profile or by using a custom IOPS profile.

 IOPS tiers provide a guaranteed level of performance for your workloads.
 You can select from three tiers: